-To view the event log, press the log button .
-The LCD display will flash the log symbol . to confirm that the event log has been entered.
+To view the event log, press the log button the event log has been entered.

 In this example, the oil can symbol represents an oil pressure shutdown, backed up by the flashing shutdown symbol in the LCD display.
 The value displayed means that the oil pressure shutdown occurred on November 1st 2002 at 8:17.